-This total dollar amount must equal the total expenses.
+This total dollar amount must be equal to the total expenses in #44.

 58. Income Comments

 Provide additional context for the dollar amounts noted as income.
 Reflect all public-facing event income that will be incurred for the project during the grant period.